Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Data

 \section{Data}

-In this study, we use cryptocurrency price data traded on \url{https://poloniex.com/} for five major coins of Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), and Litecoin (LTC) all against Tether (USDT), which is a cryptocurrency designed to maintain the same value as the US dollar.
+In this study, we use cryptocurrency price data traded on \url{https://poloniex.com/}~\footnote{We take advantage of Poloniex that the exchange provides high frequency data without missing data throughout the investigated period.
+Although Poloniex certainly may not be one of the most known exchanges, it provides transactions over 100 active cryptocurrencies.
+In the exchange, the markets such as BTC, ETH, XRP, and LTC have enough liquidity so that market analysis can be conducted without encountering zero values of intraday returns.} for four major coins of BTC, ETH, XRP, and LTC all against Tether (USDT), which is a cryptocurrency designed to maintain the same value as the US dollar.
 We analyze the period starting from June 1st, 2016, and ending on December 28th, 2020.
 This period includes the cryptocurrency boom at the end of 2018 and the crash at the beginning of 2019.
-Recently the prices of many cryptocurrencies are increasing, for instance, the Bitcoin price marked a record-breaker of over \$27,200 on December 28th, 2020.
+Recently the prices of many cryptocurrencies are increasing, for instance, the Bitcoin price marked a record-breaker of over \$27,200 on December 28, 2020.

-As a proxy of the volatility series, we employ the realized volatility.
-Realized volatility is determined as the sum of squared intraday returns by using high frequency price data as follows:
+As a proxy of the volatility series, we employ the realized bipower variation~\cite{BarndorffNielsen2004}.
+Realized bipower variation is determined using high frequency price data:

-where $r_{t,t_j}$ is the return or the logarithm price difference calculated from $\delta t$-minute sampling intervals, and $t_j = j\delta t$ denotes the time on day $t$.
-Since it is well-known that $RV_t$ is expected to converge to the integrated volatility $\sigma^2_t$ in the limit $\delta t \rightarrow 0$, we can consider the realized volatility as an alternative volatility measure.
-In this study, we use the 5-minute sampling interval because it avoids strong bias derived from extremely high frequencies and maintains an accurate measure of $\sigma_t$~\cite{bandi2006separating, liu2015does}.
-The log-price increments (returns) and log-volatility increments (volatility changes) are respectively calculated as
+where $r_{t,t_j}$ is the return or the log-difference of price calculated from $\delta t$-minute sampling intervals, and $t_j = j\delta t$ denotes the time on day $t$.
+Although it is well-known that realized volatility (realized variance), the sum of squared intraday returns, is expected to converge to the integrated volatility $\sigma^2_t$ in the limit $\delta t \rightarrow 0$, its pure form is not an appropriate measure when frequent jumps and microstructure noise are observed in the series.
+The realized bipower variation is somewhat robust to jumps providing a model-free and consistent alternative to realized variance~\cite{BarndorffNielsen2004}.
+In this study, we use the 5-minute sampling interval because it avoids strong bias derived from extremely high frequencies and maintains an accurate measure of volatility~\cite{bandi2006separating, liu2015does}.
+The price increments (returns) and volatility increments (volatility changes) are respectively calculated as